 The second day

 The second day will be fully dedicated to the state-of-the-art issue of advanced scientific data management.
 It will be held at the premises of the SISSA school for advanced studies in Miramare (Trieste) and will feature lectures on FAIR (findable accessible interoperable and retrievable) data and compliance with the prescriptions of the European Open Science Cloud (EOSC), and on the IDRP (Information and Data Repository Platform) by Dr. Stefano Cozzini from CNR-IOM and DEMOCRITOS (Italy), followed by tutorials and exercises on the implementation and use of the IDRP by Dr. Rossella Aversa from CNR-IOM (Italy).
-A laboratory tour on the HPC supercomputing facility of SISSA will complete the programme of Day-2.

 The third day